shariq1989/cookbook/content/recipe/yakni.md

 * FAT– 8g

 If you fully strain out the onions in this dish, the net carbs drop to 1g.

+#### What is Yakhni good for?

+Yakhni is highly nutritious and a meal all on its own.
+It has soothing qualities, helpful for people with colds, stomachaches, and morning sickness well.
+The meat and spices marinate to create the soup, leaving it tasty and mineral-dense.
+Because of the bones, the soup also contains collagen, which is crucial for hair and nail health, as well as joint wellness.

 #### Can I freeze the Yakni?